 Studying abroad is an excellent opportunity for students to gain new perspectives, learn new languages, make lifelong friends, improve cross-cultural communication skills, and prepare for the globalized community.
 For first-generation college students, the associated fees can make it challenging to participate in these types of experiences.

-First-generation students in the Sam Nunn School of International Affairs have received funding from the Coca-Cola Foundation to participate in one of the five faculty-led programs.
+First-generation students in the Sam Nunn School of International Affairs and School of Modern Languages have received funding from the Coca-Cola Foundation to participate in one of the five faculty-led programs.
 Since 1997, the Coca-Cola Foundation has provided over 1,000 students of limited means with experience, both domestic and international, that expand the way they understand and approach global challenges.

 Mia Floyd, a fourth-year International Affairs and Modern Languages student, was a Coca-Cola First Generation Scholar who studied abroad in the 2017 Southeast Asia Program.
 Through the program, led by Katja Weber, a professor in the Nunn School, Mia examined the non-traditional security challenges, environmental problems, water and food scarcity, human trafficking, and rights of transient workers and ethnic minorities.
 She spent time in Thailand, Vietnam, Cambodia, and Singapore and was immersed in the different local cultures, studied the history of each place, and learned from a variety of experts from universities, think tanks, non-governmental organizations, and locals.